JanEricNitschke/dreamberd-interpreter/README.md

 Hi!
 It's me again.
 I took some creative liberty implementing the `when` statement, here's how it works:

 - When defined, gather a list of names that are used in the expression of the statement.
-- If a variable is detected, cause the when satement to watch that variable.
+- If a variable is detected, cause the when statement to watch that variable.
     - This is done in order to avoid watching names instead of variables when, say, a different variable with the same name is defined in a different scope.
     - Speaking of scope, when statements for which changes are detected in a different scope (from that of definition) **use that scope within their code**.
         - Looking back on my design decision, I am probably going to change this to make them always use the scope where they were defined.